sparkapi/spark_api/README.md

 Authentication
 --------------
 Authentication is handled transparently by the request framework in the gem, so you should never need to manually make an authentication request.
+More than one mode of authentication is supported, so the client needs to be configured accordingly.

+#### API Authentication (Default)
+Usually supplied for a single user, this authentication mode is the simplest, and is setup as the default.
+The example usage above demonstrates how to get started using this authentication mode.

+#### OAuth2 Authentication
+Authentication mode the separates application and user authentication.
+This mode requires further setup which is described in lib/flexmls_api/authentication/oauth2.rb

 Error Codes
 ---------------------